Gonggar County: Landmarks

 Dorjezha Monastery, situated on a hilltop, blends well with the rock setting and is named after the rock known as Vraja, the green coloured gemstones found behind the monastery.
 The literal meaning of ‘Dorjezha’ is “Diamond Hill.”
 It was initially built on modest lines, on the right bank of the Yarlung River by a wealthy local man known as Doxie Dorje.
 The monastery was destroyed completely in 1717 during Zungar invasion of this area.
 It was, however, rebuilt in 1718.
 Further, the monastery was supported by the Fifth Dalai Lama and consequently, it underwent major improvements and became one of the famous monasteries of Tibet.
-At the peak of its popularity 2000 monks of Nyingma sect resided here; it is known as the only ancestral monastery of the Sakyapa sect.
+At the peak of its popularity, 2000 monks of Nyingma sect resided here; it is known as the only ancestral monastery of the Sakyapa sect.
 It was substantially damaged during the Cultural Revolution.
 However, it was rebuilt in 1978.
 At present, 29 monks reside here, and most of them are from the Gonggar County, except one monk who is from Renbo County of Shigatse Prefecture.
 The Management system established is democratic, with each individual member of the Management Commission made responsible for particular tasks such as religious activities, finance and daily matters.
-It maintains close interaction with the Choqin Monastery (Dege County in Sichuan province) also of the Nyigma sect and both follow the same teaching and practicing of Buddhist tenets.
+It maintains close interaction with the Choqin Monastery (Dêgê County in Sichuan province) also of the Nyigma sect and both follow the same teaching and practicing of Buddhist tenets.
 In this monastery, the practice of the “Reincarnation of the Living Buddha” is followed and hence it has the name of Renchenqinmo Dorjeza Jambeilobsam Gyinmeinamzogyacho and the present Living Buddha is the 10th Reincarnation in this lineage, and as result this monastery has huge reputation among the adherents of Tibetan Buddhism.